kutespaces/argocd/README.md

 5. Commit and push your changes to the repository, then watch Argo CD automatically deploy your application through the 'app-of-apps' approach.

-Remember, your application will be accessible via `http://<your-app-name>.127.0.0.1.nip.io:<FORWARDED K3D INGRESS PORT>`.
+You should now be able to access your application via `http://<your-app-name>.127.0.0.1.nip.io:<FORWARDED K3D INGRESS PORT>`.

 ### Exercise 8: Real-World Multi-Stage Deployment